August Training Opportunities on the Americans with Disabilities Act

 If you miss a session, many of the webinars are archived.
 If the archive is not apparent on the website, feel free to contact ADA-Indiana so we can help.

-August 2, 1:00 - 1:30 p.m.
-ET ADA Radio Show: Emergencies: How to Prepare for Them and What To Do Afterwards
+August 7, 1:00 - 1:30 p.m.
+ET ADA Radio Show: The Morehouse College Approach to Academic Supports for Students with Disabilities

 ADA Live!
 (WADA) is a free monthly show broadcast nationally on the Internet hosted by the Southeast ADA Center.